 Once the holes are created, take the piece back to the brake.
 For my metal brake, I will be bending 1/8″ metal so I will need a gap of 1/8″ between the already secured metal pieces.

 To give you this gap, you can use a 1/8″ piece of metal (see image below for example) or you can measure and mark 1/8″ away from the inside edge (where the boards come together).
 Remember, this metal piece is being placed on the longer board.

 TIP: If you are measuring and marking, mark in at least three spots (ends and middle).

 Clamp the 11″ metal piece so that it sits between the screws on the longer board and 1/8″ away from the edge of the bottom metal.

-Once the metal piece is clamped and not moving, drill a 5/16″ hole using the 5/16″ metal drill bit through the already drill 5/16″ hole through the bottom metal piece and wood board.
-Complete this step for the other previous 5/16″ hole too.
+Once the metal piece is clamped and not moving, drill a 5/16″ hole using the 5/16″ metal drill bit through the already-drilled 5/16″ hole through the bottom metal piece and wood board.
+Complete this step for the previous 5/16″ hole too.

 Take the 3/4″ spade bit and drill into the just drilled 5/16″ holes about 1/2″ deep.
 This is done so the carriage bolt will be inset and the boards can sit flush on a surface.

-Then place the 11″ metal piece through the bolts, add a washer, and wing nut tighten into place.
+Then, place the 11″ metal piece through the bolts, add a washer and wing nut, and tighten into place.
 This setup is for larger pieces of metal (sheet metal).

 You will want to drill two more 5/16″ holes that are closer to the middle.
-You will want about 3″ to 3-1/2″ between these new holes.
+You need about 3″ to 3-1/2″ between these new holes.
 These will be used with smaller metal pieces 2″ and smaller.